shopwp/documentation/docs/guides/html-templates.md

 ```

 :::info
-If you're using a page builder you don't need to worry about this.
+If you're using the [ShopWP Beaver Builder](https://wpshop.io/extensions/beaver-builder/) or [Elementor extensions](https://wpshop.io/extensions/elementor/), you don't need to worry about this.
 The builder's module will handle the actual template content so you don't have to.
 :::

 ### Rules of using HTML Templates